Impact Fees (RRIF)

 Q. How will the RRIF funds be used?

 A. To build capacity improvements, such as new roads and ramps, road widening and intersection improvements, and to preserve right of way for future capacity improvements.

-Q. When does the 5th Edition Amendment No. 1 take effect?
+Q. When does the 6th Edition take effect?